isorry123/isorry123.github.io/watchbill/README.md

 2. Unzip it anywhere on your computer.
 3. Open `index.html` by double-clicking it.
 It opens in your default browser and just works — no server, no install, no internet connection required.

-That local copy is completely independent from the GitHub Pages version — they don't share data (different browser storage, tied to the file's location), so think of the GitHub Pages link as the "always up to date, share with anyone" version, and your downloaded copy as your own private, fully offline instance.
+That local copy is completely independent from the GitHub Pages version — they don't share data (different browser storage, tied to the file's location), if you are going underway, it would be best to download a local copy.

 ## What this means for shared or public computers